 The University of Michigan is committed to providing a safe and healthy working environment for employees.
-If employees are concerned about potentially unsafe working conditions or hazards, they should discuss this with their supervisor and either Safety Management Services (Health System audiences only) or Environmental Health and Safety (Ann Arbor Campus).
+If employees are concerned about potentially unsafe working conditions or hazards, they should discuss this with their supervisor and either Safety Management Services (Michigan Medicine Internal Audiences only) or Environmental Health and Safety (Ann Arbor Campus).
 SMS or EHS assesses worksite hazards, investigates accidents and recommends actions to decrease hazards.

 Safety Management Services

 Environmental Health and Safety